-NOTE: As a series of factors will influence the actual performance of the glove, a final as "feel" or convenience (e.g. disposability), may dictate a choice of gloves which might otherwise be unsuitable following long-term or frequent use.
-A qualified practitioner exceeds the "Exposure Standard" (or ES), respiratory protection is required.
+NOTE: As a series of factors will influence the actual performance of the glove, a final selection must be based on detailed observation. -

+\ Where the glove is to be used on a short term, casual or infrequent basis, factors such as "feel" or convenience (e.g. disposability), may dictate a choice of gloves which might otherwise be unsuitable following long-term or frequent use.
+A qualified practitioner should be consulted.

 Degree of protection varies with both face-piece and Class of filter; the nature of protection varies with Type of filter.